 Compression springs expand when they are compressed.
-The enlargement of the outside diameter under load deltaDA in mm is calculated with block length LbI and free bearing of the spring ends:
+The enlargement of the outside diameter under load deltaDA in mm is calculated with solid height LbI and free bearing of the spring ends:

 - deltaDa= 0.1*m²-0.8md-0.2d²/Dm